svetlyak40wt/django-fields/README.md

   his [django snippet](http://www.djangosnippets.org/snippets/1095/) for encrypted fields.
 After some fixes, this snippet works as supposed.
 * John Morrissey — for fixing bug in PickleField.
+* Joe Jasinski — different fixes and new fields for encripted email and US Phone.
+* Colin MacDonald — for many encripted fields added.
+* Igor Davydenko — PickleField.